 In Auckland, the “City of Sails," you'll find a fine waterfront, well-used by ferryboats and sailboats of all sizes.
 Auckland Harbor hosted the exciting 2000 America’s Cup Challenge, in which the Kiwis successfully defended their title against the American challengers.
 The downtown area is a great place to stroll and drop in on the street-level cafes.

-This evening, unwind at the hotel before dinner with your fellow travelers.
+This evening, unwind at the hotel before dinner with your fellow travelers at a local restaurant.

 This morning, enjoy a memorable hands-on sailing experience aboard the 50-foot sailboat, Pride of Auckland.
 As you cruise, you’ll enjoy a new perspective of Auckland Harbor, New Zealand’s bustling commercial port.